CaterinaBi/aicore-hangman/README.md

 - The list of fruit was updated and now features 20 fruit names instead of just 6;
 - all `# TODO` instructions were deleted;
 - meaningful comments were added to make the code more straightforward;
+- most print() statements were updated to display more meaningful messages, and to improve the grammar of the existing ones;
 - messages to be displayed during crucial moment of the game were added, which I decided to store in a new attribute of the `__init__` class, the `ascii_messages` list.
 This contains three messages, 'hello, 'you lose' and 'you win', which have the following forms:

 ```python